connamara/quickfixn/README.md

 Code Generation
 ---------------
-To generate the code from Data Dictionaries, you need Ruby/JRuby (http://jruby.org/download) and the ruby gem Nokogiri.
+To generate the code from Data Dictionaries, you need Ruby/JRuby (http://jruby.org/download) and the Nokogiri gem:

-    (j)gem install nokogiri
+    gem install nokogiri
-    (j)ruby generator/generate.rb
+    ruby generator/generate.rb

 Build
 -----
 To build the project, run:

     build.bat